kalte0/BMC-CS-151.github.io/labs/Lab05.md

 ( 8 * ( 9 + 10 ) )
 ```

+Make sure `PostFixEvaluator.java` complies with the style guide.

 ### Exercise 2.2 - Testing PostfixStringEvaluator
-We provide three tests in `PostfixStringEvaluator`.
-Now add 4 more tests,
+We provide three tests in `TestPostfixStringEvaluator`.

+You can download `TestPostfixStringEvaluator.java` from
+<a href="{{ site.url }}{{ site.baseurl }}/labs/lab05/TestPostfixStringEvaluator.java">{{ site.url }}{{ site.baseurl }}/labs/lab05/TestPostfixEvaluator.java</a>

+Again, make sure that `TestPostfixStringEvaluator.java` passes the checkstyle.
+There will be `7` checkstyle errors in the file we are providing you.

-make them a bit complicated.
+Now add 4 more tests, make them a bit complicated.

 ## Excercise 3 - DoubleStack